 Having first examined whether a range of service providers exist with accessible services as outlined in 3.2.1, it is then necessary to assess whether end-users with disabilities can exercise their choice in terms of comparing offers and switching service provider in an equivalent way to other end-users.
 In this respect, most NRAs were of the view that having accessible information about prices and contract terms and an accessible switching procedure are important factors.
-Figure 5 depicts the factors that NRAs deem important for end-users with disabilities with respect to being able to exercise their choice.
+Figure 5 shows the factors that NRAs deem important for end-users with disabilities with respect to being able to exercise their choice.

-Figure 5: What is the most important factor with respect assessing to equivalent choice? - being able to exercise choice
+Figure 5: What is the most important factor with respect to assessing equivalent choice? - Being able to exercise choice